-Prerequisite: None Description: Analyzes the dynamics of the two-person communication process in relationships.
+Description: Analyzes the dynamics of the two-person communication process in relationships.
 Students study values, communication models, listening, verbal and nonverbal communication, perception, self-concept, self-disclosure, management of emotions, relationship theories and conflict management.
 54 hours lecture.
-(Letter Grade, or Pass/No Pass
+Students may not receive credit for both COM-9 and COM-9H.
+(Letter grade or Pass/No Pass option.)

-Honors Interpersonal Communication (C-ID:COMM 130)
+Honors Interpersonal Communication (C-ID:COMM 130) UC, CSU Prerequisite: None

 Description: Analyzes the dynamics of the two-person communication process in relationships.
 Students study values, communication models, listening, verbal and nonverbal communication, perception, self-concept, self-disclosure, management of emotions, relationship theories and conflict management.
 This Honors course offers an enriched experience for accelerated students through limited class size; seminar format; focus on primary texts; and greater application of higher level critical thinking skills.
 Students may not receive credit for both COM-9 and COM-9H.
 54 hours lecture.
-(Letter Grade, or Pass/No Pass option.)
+(Letter grade or Pass/No Pass option.)

-Storytelling CSU
+Storytelling UC, CSU

 Description: A study of the history, theory, and practice of the oral art of storytelling.
 The historical and current practice of the oral tradition of both prose and poetry will be covered using a multicultural perspective.
 Students will research, prepare, and perform stories from a variety of genres and cultures.
 Oral presentations required.
 54 hours lecture.
-(Letter Grade, or Pass/ No Pass option.)
+(Letter grade or Pass/No Pass option.)

-Intercultural Communication (C-ID:COMM 150) UC, CSU
+COM-12 Intercultural Communication (C-ID:COMM 150)